nyno-kb/python-101/_episodes/03-variables.md

 Age in three years: 45
 ~~~
 {: .output}

+This code works in the following way.
+We are reassigning the value of the variable `age`| by taking its previous value (42) and adding 3, thus getting our new value of 45.

 ## Use an index to get a single character from a string